ramiel/streamfp/README.md

 This function takes another argument where you can specify additional options: `streamAsPromise(stream, {getData: false, drain: true})`

-- `getData`: if true the data are passed to the resolved promis.
+- `getData`: if true the data are passed to the resolved promise.
+If false no data is returned when the promise is resolved.
 Default true
 - `drain`: if true the stream is drained (consumed, read) even if there's no explicit stream read operation.
 Default to true.
 It's useful if you don't need the data but still you need the stream to be consumed.
 Remember: a stream is consumed only if the `data` event has an handler or if the `resume` method is called.